kylevdr/rails_tutorial/README.md

 ## Demo

-See it live at: Application is not hosted yet.
+View live demo at: https://kv-rails-tutorial.herokuapp.com/

-## Run locally
+## Run Locally

 To get started with the app, clone the repo and then install the needed gems: